AlbericTrancart/portfolio/src/pages/2025/09/dantotsu-quality-just-effing-do-it-jedi/index.md

 And honestly, the solutions aren't that complicated:

 - **There's no such thing as a quick fix**.
-If you want to solve a bug, you have to address its root cause—even if it takes two days.
+If you want to solve a bug, you have to address its root cause - even if it takes two days.
 If someone asks why it takes so long, explain it.
 - **Never present an option that sacrifices quality**.
 When I propose alternatives, every single one includes the necessary refactoring.
 If I'm pressured to cut corners, I push back: "Are you asking me to deliberately do my job poorly?" (credit to Rémy Luciani for this one).
 - **Don't ask for permission to keep your codebase healthy**.
 Just do it.
 Period.
 "Power isn't given, it's taken."
 If someone asks what you're working on, explain it.